yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transaction-priorities.md

 When using the [Fail-on-Conflict](../concurrency-control/#fail-on-conflict) concurrency control policy, transactions are assigned priorities that help decide which transactions should be aborted on conflicts.

-There are two priority buckets, each having a priority range of [reals](https://www.postgresql.org/docs/current/datatype.html) in [0, 1]:
+There are two priority buckets, each having a priority range of [reals](https://www.postgresql.org/docs/current/datatype.html) in [0, 1] as follows:

-1. `High-priority` bucket: in case the first statement in a transaction takes a `FOR UPDATE/ FOR SHARE/ FOR NO KEY UPDATE` explicit row lock using SELECT, it will be assigned a priority from this bucket.
+1. `High-priority` bucket: if the first statement in a transaction takes a `FOR UPDATE/ FOR SHARE/ FOR NO KEY UPDATE` explicit row lock using SELECT, it will be assigned a priority from this bucket.

 2. `Normal-priority` bucket: all other transactions are assigned a priority from this bucket.

 Note that a transaction with any priority P1 from the high-priority bucket can abort a transaction with any priority P2 from the low-priority bucket.
-As an example, a transaction with priority 0.1 from the high-priority bucket can abort a transaction with priority 0.9 from the low-priority bucket.
+For example, a transaction with priority 0.1 from the high-priority bucket can abort a transaction with priority 0.9 from the low-priority bucket.

 Priorities are randomly chosen from the applicable bucket.
 However, there are two user configurable session variables that can help control the priority assigned to transaction is a specific session: `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`.
-These help set lower and upper bounds on the randomly assigned priority a transaction should receive from the applicable bucket.
+These variables help set lower and upper bounds on the randomly assigned priority that a transaction should receive from the applicable bucket.
 These variables accept a value of `real` datatype in the range [0, 1].
 Also note that the same bounds apply to both buckets.

-{{< note title="All single shard transactions have a priority of 1 in the normal-priority bucket" >}}
+{{< note title="All single shard transactions have a priority of 1 in the normal-priority bucket." >}}
 {{</note >}}

 The `yb_get_current_transaction_priority` function can be used to fetch the transaction priority of the current active transaction.
 It returns of the pair `<priority> (bucket)`, where -